turnhub/peach/README.md

 ## Using

-Below are some examples of how Peach might be used to do the type of fuzzy matching automation required in the first tier a menu centred chatbot.
+Below are some examples of how Peach might be used to do the type of fuzzy matching automation required in the first tier of a menu centred chatbot.

 ### Menu number and keyword match.